 9 Ways to Celebrate Chinese New Year in Atlanta

-The year of the rat begins January 25.
-In Chinese culture, rats are the symbol of wealth and surplus.
-Try these ways to celebrate China’s most important holiday.
+The year of the ox begins February 12.
+In Chinese culture, oxen are honest and earnest.
 Learn about Chinese culture with dim sum, a fun, family-friendly culinary experience, or head to a festival with traditional dances.

 Dim sum means “touch the heart” and is a Chinese meal of small plates including steamed and fried buns, dumplings, rolls and more served with tea and enjoyed with family and friends.